TheSongOfEnderion/josee/Chapters/Chapter 1 – Rekindled Dreams (1).md

 "My Lady," the girl continued, "Is there anything I can do for you?"

 She thought for a few moments.
 Her eyes shook about.
 Suddenly, she moved towards the window and opened it widely.
 The bright light momentarily blinded her.
 But as the effects faded, her eyes widened upon the sight of the landscape in front of her.
-A seaport town graced her eyes.
-Hundreds of townspeople populated the lands, and into the sea, dozens of sailing boats came and went.
+A seaport village graced her eyes.
+Hundreds of villagers populated the lands, and into the sea, and a few sailing boats came and went.

 Far beyond the shore cape were mountains reaching the end of the lagoon.
 A forest-filled area with wild-life and little human habitation.
 The sight of a fertile, virgin land brought her utter shock.